douglasdavis/ddavis.io/content/blog/dask-awkward-optimization.md

 ```

 This creates a mapping connecting the input layer name in the graph
-(step one in the example we've been using) to the columns that need to
+(step one in the example that we have been using) to the columns that
-be read from disk (in the example above we use "abc123" as shorthand
+need to be read from disk (in the example above we use "abc123" as
-for token that is appended to all Dask layer names).
+shorthand for token that is appended to all Dask layer names).
 The
 `dak.necessary_columns` function is a utility in dask-awkward for
 users to inspect their graph.
 When running